lamberta/devkit-doc/native/android-build.md

 ## Overview

-Testing your game on your cellphone for the first time is an exhilerating affair full of nail-biting anticipation.  **"My game is finally in my hands!"**  The process of getting there for Android devices has been stream-lined for you in the Game Closure SDK.
+Testing your game on your cellphone for the first time is an exhilerating affair full of nail-biting anticipation.
+The process of getting there for Android devices has been stream-lined for you in the Game Closure SDK.

 Building your game to run on a mobile device is done using the Game Closure SDK `basil` command-line tool.
 See the [Android Setup Guide](./android-setup.html) for steps to get prerequisites, supported mobile devices, and steps on getting started.